 Unauthorized entry to or use of college premises, and failure to report lost or stolen keys or access cards

-At Smith College we are committed to maintaining a community in which our diverse student body can live and work in an atmosphere of tolerance, civility and mutual respect for the rights and sensibilities of each individual, regardless of one’s economic status, race and ethnic background, political views, sexual orientation or other personal characteristics and beliefs.
+At Smith College we are committed to maintaining a community in which our diverse student body can live and work in an atmosphere of civility and mutual respect for the rights and sensibilities of each individual, regardless of one’s economic status, race and ethnic background, political views, sexual orientation, gender identity and expression, or other personal characteristics and beliefs.
 The student-run College Conduct Board serves to uphold these standards, handling complaints of alleged misconduct by providing a timely response to incidents and helping students navigate other college procedures where necessary.